stevenpazur/SOLIDPrincipals/README.md

 1. Look through the codebase.
 1. Find the related violation of the Liskov Substitution Principle.
 1. Fix it.
-1. Run all tests in the `src/test` directory and make sure they pass.
+1. Run all tests in the `App.Tests` directory and make sure they pass.
-1. Run `LiskovTest` to verify that you've fixed the violation.

 If you need a clue as to where it is in the domain, scroll to the bottom.